Click for the solution. Only click if you are struggling or are out of time.

 function from the stringr package to “extract a string” by using the regex user_[1-9][0-9]?

 that we discussed from the exercise.
-Since we’re going to use stringr, so let’s add it as a package dependency:
+Since we’re going to use stringr, so let’s add it as a package dependency by typing this in the Console:

 usethis::use_package("stringr")